b3fr4nk/makefix/README.md

 1. Navigate to wherever you downloaded the source code
 2. enter `go run broken-url.go` into your terminal
 3. open the generated JSON and update the repositories

+## What was used

+Using the gogithub library, godotenv library, and the oauth2 library